 Using an Add-on

-If using Google’s tools doesn’t produce the results you want, you can try an add-on instead.
-Head to “Add-ons -> Get add-ons … ” in the toolbar to search for a suitable Google Doc extension.
+- Head to “Extensions ->Add-ons -> Get add-ons … ” in the toolbar to search for a suitable Google Doc extension.

 Inserting an Image

-The easiest way to do this is to sign a piece of blank white paper or get a letter with your signature on it.
+- Sign a piece of blank white paper or get a letter with your signature on it.

-Next, import it into Google Docs by clicking “Insert -> Image -> Upload from computer” in the menu bar.
+- Next, import the image into Google Docs by clicking “Insert -> Image -> Upload from computer” in the menu bar.
 Once you choose the file, it will be uploaded.

 Using a Cursive Font